Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 }
 ```

 After initializing, the SDK is set up and loads all necessary resources for scanning.
 As soon as setup is complete and the required information is loaded, the following delegate method is called and returns the available countries and documentTypes.
-Only the NetverifyCountries and NetverifyDocuments which validate with the settings used in the NetverifyConfiguration will be returned here.
+Only the [`NetverifyCountry`](http://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyCountry.html)-Objects and [`NetverifyDocument`](http://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyDocument.html)-Objects which validate with the settings used in the `NetverifyConfiguration` will be returned here.
 This method is only called when there is more than one option available to select.

 ```
 - (void) netverifyUIController: (NetverifyUIController* _Nonnull) netverifyUIController didDetermineAvailableCountries:(NSArray * _Nonnull)countries suggestedCountry:(NetverifyCountry * _Nullable)country {